HomeDev GuideRecipesAPI Reference

 Note

-The core parts of CMS do not use Session State, but some functionality does, such as certain audience criteria.
-If your load-balanced setup requires session state, use sticky sessions (session affinity) on your load balancer, or configure a distributed session provider.
+The core parts of CMS do not use session state, but some functionality does (for example, certain audience criteria).
+If your load-balanced setup requires session state, enable sticky sessions (session affinity) on the load balancer or configure a distributed session provider.

-If you are hosting on Optimizely Digital Experience Platform (DXP) or Azure App Service, enable ARR Affinity to ensure proper cache invalidation by remote events.
-In the Azure Portal, go to your App Service, select Configuration > General Settings, and set ARR Affinity to On.
+If you host on Optimizely Digital Experience Platform (DXP) or Azure App Service, enable ARR Affinity so remote events can invalidate the cache correctly.
+In the Azure portal, go to your App Service, select Configuration > General Settings, and set ARR Affinity to On.